 When you are a public speaker, people think you get used to seeing pictures of yourself, watching yourself on video, and listening to your own voice on tape.
 But here's a secret: I don't think anyone ever really does.
 My voice still sounds just as alien and 'not me" as it ever did.
 And watching videos of myself on stage?
 Good grief.
 "Why did I chop at the air just there?
 "What's with the buggy eyes?"
 "Note to self: don't ever stand like that again.
 Ever."

 But despite all that, I do love being a speaker.
 And these days I love it more than ever before.
-Because every single keynote speech I deliver is unique, and packed with custom insights from the 75,000 surveys in the Valuegraphics database about what your audience really wants, and what will motivate them them most.
+Because every single keynote speech I deliver is unique, and packed with custom insights from the half-million surveys in the Valuegraphics database about what your audience really wants, and what will motivate them them most.